Seven Tips to Keep Your Home Office from Being a Hamster Wheel!

 (3 Minute Read)

-When you were working at home, the line between work, family and play can be blurred.
+When you are working at home, the line between work, family, and play can be blurred.
 To keep this from happening, surround yourself with items that remind you why you are doing what you are doing.
 Keep your dream and focus and you will function better on a daily basis.
-For new “home workers,” shaving and other regiments fall apart.
+For some new “home workers,” shaving and other regiments fall apart.
 Don’t let your dreams fall with them.

 When you schedule appointments, create buffer zones.
 For those who have never worked at home, you will find that travel time is not a luxury anymore.
 So, create travel time.
 Give yourself a window before major appointments or zoom meetings to go get a cup of coffee or wander around the house in your slippers to get your blood flowing.
 Think of the walk from the coffee maker back to your bedroom desk as travel time.

 Just because you’re working at home, it doesn’t mean you are a prisoner in your house.
-Create a distinction between work time and pleasure time period. schedule time to actually go play the piano, put together a puzzle, do a crossword or learn to bake gluten free cranberry raisin muffins. whatever it is, find ways to keep your brain stimulated so don’t feel trapped, because you were used to the stimulation of social conversation at the office.
-Keeping your head in the computer monitor all day will turn your brain to mush.
+Create a distinction between work time and pleasure time, period.
+Schedule time to actually go play the piano, put together a puzzle, do a crossword, or learn to bake gluten-free cranberry raisin muffins.
+Whatever it is, find ways to keep your brain stimulated so you don’t feel trapped, because you are used to the stimulation of social conversation at the office.
+Keeping your focus on the computer monitor all day will turn your brain to mush.
 Stimulate your mind.

 Even the laziest of us walked from our cars to the office or up the stairs to our office.
 Walking from your bed to the coffee maker is not exercise.
 Remember to make time to take care of you.
 As your body exercises and works out, your mind becomes clearer.
 Sitting at your desk and trying to imagine something new is nowhere near as productive as getting up and moving around.
 Get that blood flowing and grow your imagination.